The Secrets of our DNA

 Description

-‘Turi King combines fascinating history and science with brilliant storytelling’ – Professor Alice Roberts
+‘Combines fascinating history and science with brilliant storytelling’ – Professor Alice Roberts, anatomist and bestselling author of Domination

-‘A glimpse into the fascinating world of DNA under the guidance of a true expert.
-Always accessible, enjoyable and thought provoking.
-Who could ask for more?’ – Professor Sue Black
+‘A glimpse into the fascinating world of DNA under the guidance of a true expert…Accessible, enjoyable and thought provoking.’ – Professor Sue Black, forensic scientist and bestselling author of All That Remains

 Publisher Review